HeeGyeong/ComposeSample/domain/src/main/java/com/example/domain/DomainREADMD.md

     )
     ```

-  - `ExampleObject`: 예제 객체를 정의하는 데이터 클래스입니다.
+  - `ExampleObject`: A data class that defines an example object.

     ```kotlin
     package com.example.domain.model